Amygdala: Development and sex distinction

 There is considerable growth within the first few years of structural development in both male and female amygdalae.
 Within this early period, female limbic structures grow at a more rapid pace than the male ones.
 Amongst female subjects, the amygdala reaches its full growth potential approximately 1.5 years before the peak of male development.
 The structural development of the male amygdala occurs over a longer period than in women.
-Because of the early development of female amygdalae, they reach their growth potential sooner than males, whose amygdalae continue to develop.
-The larger relative size of the male amygdala may be attributed to this extended developmental period.